Great experience.

 Toilets

-The loo is immediately to the left of the main entrance.
+The accessible loo is immediately to the left of the main entrance.
+You need a RADAR key.
+If you don't have one you get one from staff.
 It is large enough for a wheelchair and carer, has grab handles, a hand dryer and paper towels.
 It is clean and newly redecorated.
-Sometimes it appears to be used by ladies who don't want to go up the stairs to the main ladies toilets.
+It has grabrails, a hand dryer or paper towels.

 Staff

 The staff are fantastic and friendly.
 I am a member of the cinema and have always found them helpful.
-They have helped me to get to my seat and carried my slice of cake.
+They have helped me to get to my seat, found a key we dropped and lent me a blanket.
 They are knowledgeable.

 Anything else you wish to tell us?